JileiZhou/JileiZhou.github.io/_pages/cv.md

 Education
 ======
 * B.S. in Engineering Management, School of Economics and Management, Beijing University of Posts and Telecommunications, 2015
-* Ph.D in  Management Science and Engineering (Information Systems), Guanghua School of Management, Peking University, 2020
+* Ph.D in  Information Systems, Guanghua School of Management, Peking University, 2020

 Work experience
 ======
-* Fall 2020: Postdoctoral fellow Fellow
+* Fall 2020: Postdoctoral Fellow
   * Renmin University of China

 * Fall 2022: Assistant Professor